-For research involving humans that is conducted by staff and students within the school, an ethics application must be completed and submitted via THEMIS to the Melbourne School of Population and Global Health Human Ethics Advisory Group (HEAG).
+For research involving humans that is conducted by staff and students within the school, an ethics application must be completed and submitted via THEMIS to the Melbourne School of Population Health Human Ethics Advisory Group (HEAG).

 The HEAG's role is to conduct a technical and ethical review of applications (and in some cases, provide approval) before they are submitted to one of the Human Ethics Sub-Committees (HESC).

 The HEAG will be looking for; adherence to guidelines, clear aims, feasibility, good design, justification, significance, risks, and benefits.